nestjs-mod/nestjs-mod-fullstack/steps/2024-10-06/en.md

 **Module Decorators**

-The 'SkipWebhookGuard`decorator is needed to exclude the controller method or the entire controller from the`Guard` check.
+The `SkipWebhookGuard` decorator is needed to exclude the controller method or the entire controller from the`Guard` check.

 The `CheckWebhookRole` decorator starts checking the user's role availability.